 He has also directed, produced, shot, and edited documentaries for online outlets like The New York Times, TIME, Salon, The Atlantic, Huffington Post, and PBS Arts.

-Huffman has been making social issue documentaries and environmental films for more than a decade in Asia, Africa, and the Middle East.
-These films have gone on to win numerous awards including a Primetime Emmy, Best Conservation Film-Jackson Hole, Best Documentary-Fresno, three Cine Golden Eagle Awards, a College Emmy, a Student Academy Award, and a Grand Jury Award at AFI’s SILVERDOCS.
+Huffman has been making social issue documentaries and environmental films for over two decades in Asia, Africa, and the Middle East.
+These films have gone on to win numerous awards including a Primetime Emmy, Silver Plaque from the Chicago International Film Festival, IAFOR Documentary Award, MacArthur Foundation Grant, Best Film at CinemAmbiente International Environmental Film Festival, Grand Prize and Audience Award at Arkhaios Archaeology and Cultural Heritage Festival, Best Conservation Film-Jackson Hole, seven Cine Golden Eagle Awards, and a Grand Jury Award at the American Film Institute’s SILVERDOCS.

 Huffman was also an editor of Julia Reichert’s and Steven Bognar’s Primetime Emmy winning PBS documentary series "A Lion in the House”.

 Huffman’s documentary "Saving Mes Aynak,” about the fight to save a 5,000-year-old ancient city in Afghanistan threatened by a Chinese copper mine, has won over 30 major awards and has been broadcast on television in over seventy countries.
 It can currently be seen on Netflix, iTunes, Amazon, Google Play, and on special edition DVD.

 Huffman is currently directing “The Iron Friendship” about China’s creation of a new Silk Road beginning in Pakistan.
 He is also producing “Finding Yingying”, a Kartemquin film about a Chinese family searching for their missing daughter in the U.S.